GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Methodology

 \subsection{Autoregressive MLLM Training}

 To integrate visual and linguistic reasoning within a unified framework, we employ an autoregressive multimodal Transformer based on the Chameleon architecture~\cite{team2024chameleon}.
-This design simultaneously addresses two complementary subtasks: Navigation Visualization and Instruction Generation with Visual Cues, facilitating shared representation learning and robust multimodal interaction.
+This design simultaneously addresses two complementary subtasks: Navigation Visualization and Instruction Generation with Visual Cues as illustrated in Fig.~\ref{fig:method overview}(a) and detailed in Fig.~\ref{fig:detail_training}, facilitating shared representation learning and robust multimodal interaction.

-\textbf{Data Preparation \& Prompt Design.} We construct training samples by pairing egocentric RGB image sequences with corresponding natural language navigation instructions.
-Specifically, each navigation trajectory generates two distinct types of training instances.
-For the (1)~Navigation Visualization subtask, each training instance consists of a sequence of $k$ preceding visual frames alongside the goal frame, with the task being to predict the immediate subsequent frame.
-Visual observations are denoted by placeholder tokens (\texttt{<image>}) within structured multimodal prompts.
-Multiple samples per trajectory are extracted using a sliding temporal window.
-For the (2)~Instruction Generation with Visual Cues subtask, inputs consist of the initial frame, goal frame, and up to $m-1$ intermediate frames, embedded within an image prompt.
-The associated ground-truth navigation instruction describes the entire trajectory and serves as the prediction target.
-Prompt examples for both subtasks are provided in the supplementary materials.
-Samples from both subtasks are interleaved within batches, enabling joint optimization of visual trajectory forecasting and instruction generation using a unified Transformer model.
+\textbf{Data Preparation \& Prompt Design.}~We construct training samples by pairing egocentric RGB image sequences with natural language navigation instructions.
+Each trajectory generates two types of training instances: (1) \textbf{Navigation Visualization}: each instance consists of a sequence of $k$ preceding visual frames alongside the goal frame, with the task being to predict the next frame.
+Visual observations are denoted by \texttt{<image>} tokens in multimodal prompts, with multiple samples extracted via a sliding temporal window.
+(2) \textbf{Instruction Generation with Visual Cues}: inputs consist of the initial frame, goal frame, and up to $m-1$ intermediate frames, embedded within an image prompt.
+The associated ground-truth instruction serves as the prediction target.
+Samples from both subtasks are interleaved in batches for joint optimization using a unified Transformer model.
+Prompt examples are provided in the Appendix.

 \textbf{Multimodal Tokenization.} To effectively integrate visual and textual modalities, our model employs two specialized tokenizers.
 The first is a vector-quantized (VQ) image tokenizer derived from~\cite{team2024chameleon}, discretizing images into sequences of visual tokens via a learned embedding codebook.
 The second is an optimized byte-pair encoding (BPE) tokenizer, following~\cite{team2024chameleon, tan-etal-2019-learning}, converting textual navigation instructions into discrete token sequences.
 Visual and textual token sequences are concatenated and jointly processed by a causal Transformer, promoting coherent multimodal representations.